- Litter box: white version: Amazon | dark grey version: Amazon| pearl version: Amazon

 - Floor mop: Amazon | Walmart

 We keep a litter box on each floor of our house and one in each cat room.
 I clean them all every morning.
 Cleaning all the litterboxes only takes a few minutes and this regular cleaning combined with using self-clumping litter keeps our house odor-free.

-The cats share one water fountain which lives in our mudroom, they also have bowls of fresh water in their cat room.
+The cats share a water fountain which lives in our mudroom, they also have bowls of fresh water in their cat room.
 However I keep the water fountain in the mudroom because it has a tile floor.

 We keep these scratch pads on every floor (we have 2 on each floor and they move around a lot).
 This keeps the cats from scratching our furniture.
 Sometimes I even sprinkle catnip in them.